The Latest Ebola Outbreaks: What Has Changed in the International and U.S. Response Since 2014?

 In 2014, according to dozens of published reviews, WHO was slow and ineffective in its early handling of the emerging Ebola outbreak in West Africa.
 A number of factors contributed to this poor initial response, including: a budget for outbreak response that had been reduced by more than 50% in two years and a corresponding loss of staff with relevant experience; little funding available on a short-term basis to support the cost of an unexpected, major response operation; a bureaucratic structure that made rapid coordination and decision-making difficult; and a leadership vacuum that caused delays in coordinating and directing resources, people, and organizations where and when they were needed.

-Since then, multiple steps have been taken and key reforms instituted to address these and other factors, including:
+Since then, multiple steps have been taken and key reforms instituted to address shortcomings, including:

 - WHO reorganized.
 WHO has reorganized the offices involved in emergency response, which has helped clarify the organization’s role, streamline its deployment of resources during an emergency response, and allow for more staff who are ready to be mobilized during outbreaks;